Genera1Developer/Project-Auto/CONTRIBUTING.md

         pre-commit install

-    * Run pre-commit on all files
+    * Run pre-commit on all files:

         pre-commit run --all-files